Golgi screen identifies the RhoGEF Solo as a novel regulator of RhoB and endocytic transport

 M. Hörning, F. Blanchard, A. Isomura and K. Yoshikawa

 Scientific Reports, 7, 7757, 2017

 Brief Summary: ''...
-We show the spatiotemporal dynamics of line defects in rotating spiral waves.
+We explore the spatiotemporal dynamics of line defects in rotating spiral waves.
 We combined a novel signaling over-sampling technique with a multi-dimensional Fourier analysis, showing that line defects can translate, merge, collapse and form stable singularities with even and odd parity while maintaining a stable oscillation of the spiral wave in the tissue. ...''

 Dynamic Mechano-Regulation of Myoblast Cells on Supramolecular Hydrogels Cross-Linked by Reversible Host-Guest Interactions

 M. Hörning§, M. Nakahata§, P. Linke, A. Yamamoto, M. Veschgini, S. Kaufmann, Y. Takashima, A. Harada and M. Tanaka